xonixx/xonixx.github.io/awk.md

 A bare minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O and shell invocation.
 Perhaps, if it had fewer features, it would be impossible to program on it at all.

 There is an opinion that Awk is not suitable for writing serious programs.
-Even Brian Kernighan (the K in Awk) is convinced that his language is only good for small one-liners.
+Even Brian Kernighan (the K in AWK) is convinced that his language is only good for small one-liners.
 However, this does not prevent enthusiasts from creating rather voluminous programs in Awk:
 - [Translate shell](https://github.com/soimort/translate-shell)
 - [CHIP-8 emulator](https://github.com/patsie75/awk-chip8)
 - [Git Graph Generator](https://github.com/deuill/grawkit)